aSopha/MF-ST/readme.md

 ToDo:

-1. Score system
-2. Add more enemies
+1. Add more enemies
-3. Add different weapon types
+2. Add different weapon types
-4. Add actual sprites instead of these placeholders
+3. Add actual sprites instead of these placeholders